Enhanced Reporting Requirements (ERR)

 • Date paid

-• Evaluate the different types of employee expenses your organization currently makes and update the language used, where necessary, to bring your own records of these expenses in line with the ERR categories
+• Review your organisation’s policies to evaluate the different types of employee expenses your organisation currently makes and update the language used, where necessary, to bring your own records of these expenses in line with the ERR categories.

-If you have any queries about ERR, please contact Carol Hartnett, Manager in our Accounting & Financial Advisory Department.
+For further information, please contact Carol Hartnett, Manager in our Accounting & Financial Advisory Department.